MageAnts/magento-2-custom-order-number/README.md

 			<div class="content-inner">
 				<h2>Magento 2 Custom Order Number Extension</h2>
 				<p>With the <strong><a href="https://www.mageants.com/custom-order-number-extension-for-magento-2.html">Magento 2 Custom Order Number Extension</a></strong>  the store owner gets the best solution to protect their website data from competitors.
 It also allows changing the credit memo numbers by using prefixes along with custom starting numbers.</p>
-				<p>Magento 2 Store Pickup Extension helps the store owner increase the shopping convenience for the customers, which in turn helps boost sales.
-The plugin is very useful as it makes shipping and delivery more easily by choosing a convenient pickup location.</p>
 				<div class="features-wrapper">
 					<h3>Key Features</h3>
 					<ul>